-I created a menu for a romantic dinner for two inspired by the Greek God Eros.
-So, of course, the dishes are Greek.
+I created a menu for a romantic dinner for two inspired by the Greek love god, Eros.
+And since the inspiration is Greek, the dishes are Greek.
 But these recipes are aphrodisiac Greek!
 To pair with my Minted Bulgar Salad, I suggest this silky roasted eggplant puree.
 Eggplant puree, also called aubergine puree or baba ganoush in some parts of the Middle East, is a simple, sensual dip I like to serve it with plenty of warm pita bread–and lots of love!